Garuda Indonesian Airways Flight 542

-Garuda Indonesia Flight 542 was a scheduled passenger flight on 3 February 1961, which was reported missing enroute from Surabaya to Balikpapan.
+Garuda Indonesia Flight 542 was a scheduled passenger flight on 3 February 1961, which was reported missing en route from Surabaya to Balikpapan.
 All 26 occupants on board were lost in the accident.

 Flight

 The aircraft departed Surabaya-Juanda Airport at 11:35 pm inbound for Balikpapan.
 While in cruising altitude, the airplane disappeared from radar screens and presumably crashed into the Java Sea.
-SAR were conducted but eventually suspended after few days as no trace of the aircraft nor the 26 occupants was found.
+Search and rescue operations were conducted but eventually suspended after a few days, as no trace of the aircraft nor the 26 occupants was found.
 The crew was unable to send any distress call prior to the accident.
 Due to a lack of evidence, it was not possible to determine the exact cause of the accident.
+The wreckage was never found.

+Aftermath

+The following day, at around noon, the flight was reported as missing.
+Search and rescue efforts were unsuccessful in trying to locate the wreckage.